edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 ```

 ### 4.2 Data Cleaning
-As seen in the first 20 rows of the scraped data, there are still some unclean data:
-1. in `kabkota` column, there are still some observation that still have `Kab.` included in the value.
-1. There are some `-` values in `kode_pos`, but more importantly, there are also some `-` in `jalan`, which is crucial as the `jalan` column should have the most detail location of the branches.
-A quick search on google maps shows that there is no POS branch in these `kecamatan` (sub-district).

 <br>
 **All-caps values**

-Based on the above table, there seems to be some rows with all-caps values.
-To avoid duplication, all of the values should be changed to lower case.
+Based on the above table, some rows seem to have all-caps values.
+All of the values should be changed to lowercase to avoid duplication.
 ```R
 table_cabang = table_cabang %>% mutate(across(where(is.character), tolower))
 table_cabang